atalantestudio/lyah/README.md

 # lyah

-Lyah is a C++ SIMD-only mathematics library for computer graphics.
+Lyah is a C++ SIMD mathematics library for computer graphics.